Jammu, Kashmir, and Ladakh

 Rise of Sheikh Abdullah

-By 1935, Sheikh Abdullah had become the prominent leader of Kashmir and the head of the All J&K Muslim Conference, though his influence was largely confined to the Kashmiri Muslims and did not extend significantly into Jammu, Ladakh, or the frontier regions.
-Recognizing the need for a more inclusive approach, Abdullah transformed the Muslim Conference into the J&K National Conference (NC) in 1938, opening membership to Hindus and Sikhs and changing the party flag from green with a white crescent to red with a white plough.
-Despite these changes, the NC struggled to expand beyond the Valley.
+By 1932, Sheikh Abdullah had become the prominent leader of Kashmir and the co-founder of the All J&K Muslim Conference.
+However, his influence was largely confined to the Kashmiri Muslims and did not extend significantly into Jammu, Ladakh, or the frontier regions.
+Recognising the need for a more inclusive approach, Abdullah transformed the Muslim Conference into the J&K National Conference (NC) in 1939, opening membership to Hindus and Sikhs and changing the party flag from green with a white crescent to red with a white plough.
+Despite these changes, the NC struggled to expand beyond the Valley (Afzal, 2024; Varghese, 2024).

 In May 1946, Sheikh Abdullah initiated the Quit Kashmir movement against Maharaja Hari Singh, which led to his arrest and a three-year imprisonment sentence.
 However, he was released after just sixteen months in September 1947, following interventions by Nehru and Gandhi.
-Just before Indian independence, both major political factions in Kashmir—the National Conference and the Muslim Conference—were led by Muslims, predominantly supported by Muslims, and both of their leaders were incarcerated.
+Just before Indian independence, both major political factions in Kashmir – the National Conference and the Muslim Conference – were led by Muslims, predominantly supported by Muslims, and both of their leaders were incarcerated (Abdullah, 1986).

 Idea of an Independent Kashmir

 In Jammu and Kashmir, Maharaja Hari Singh felt that he could perhaps manoeuvre an independent kingdom for himself, and he instructed his Prime Minister Ram Chandra Kak to bide time.
-Disliking the idea of becoming a part of India, which was being democratized, or of Pakistan, which was Islamic, Hari Singh saw the independence of Jammu and Kashmir as an alternative and viable option.
-Kak fueled Hari Singh’s desires, making him believe that Jammu and Kashmir could be an independent country.
+Disliking the idea of becoming a part of India, which was being democratised, or of Pakistan, which was Islamic, Hari Singh saw the independence of Jammu and Kashmir as an alternative and viable option.
+Kak fueled Hari Singh’s desires, making him believe that Jammu and Kashmir could be an independent country (Singh, 1947).

 Jinnah's offer and Hari Singh's Refusal

-In July 1947, Muhammad Ali Jinnah and his team actively sought to negotiate with Maharaja Hari Singh of Kashmir, offering him favorable conditions that would exclude the Congress and Sheikh Abdullah.
+In July 1947, Muhammad Ali Jinnah and his team actively sought to negotiate with Maharaja Hari Singh of Kashmir, offering him favourable conditions that would exclude the Congress and Sheikh Abdullah.
 These conditions included promises of complete internal autonomy with a largely nominated Assembly, as Jinnah was not particularly supportive of democratic governance.
-Despite these enticing offers, the Maharaja resisted, also declining Jinnah's request to visit the state for health reasons, recognizing the potential political complications his presence might cause.
+Despite these enticing offers, the Maharaja resisted, also declining Jinnah's request to visit the state for health reasons, recognising the potential political complications his presence might cause (Government of India, 1947).

 Comments